buhrmi/buhrmi/README.md

 ### Get started with the Shitcoin Society

 We're currently in pre-alpha testing and looking for people with interesting ideas.
-Do you consider yourself a visionary?
-Or even a developer?
+Do you have a project idea that could benefit from tokenization?
 Let's get in touch!
 [Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project.

 Oh, and of course make sure to sign up on https://www.shitcoinsociety.com